• Skip to primary navigation

 ¨ All the people of Ukraine for their safety and sovereignty.
 Prayers also that the government of Russia will turn to reason & respect for their own peoples’ lives as well as for Ukrainian families.

-¨ Those in mortal danger in the war newly started in Iraq.
+¨ Those in mortal danger in the war in Iran.
 For the leaders of nations to set aside assassination and warfare in favor of just, diplomatic solutions to conflict.

 ¨ We pray for our country, and those who are directly affected by the actions and inaction of our government to address the needs of its people and the world.